Abby Dowse Flaunts Peachy Booty & Legs For Days In A Skimpy Bikini

 “Perfection personified,” read one comment, trailed by a string of flattering emoji.

-One Instagrammer penned a lengthy message of appreciation for the sizzling blonde, showering her with effusive praise.
+One Instagram user penned a lengthy message of appreciation for the sizzling blonde, showering her with effusive praise.

-“So incredibly gorgeous every single day [screaming-face and heart-eyes emoji] I swear even [in] your worst possible picture you’d still be looking flawless,” they wrote, adding a fire and raising-hands emoji.
+“So incredibly gorgeous every single day [screaming-face and heart-eyes emoji] I swear even [in] your worst possible picture you’d still be looking flawless,” they wrote, including a fire and raising-hands emoji with their words.

-As The Inquisitr reported yesterday, Abby previously offered fans a frontal view of the cheeky bikini in a cleavage-flaunting selfie wherein she posed by the pool.
+As The Inquisitr reported on Tuesday, Abby previously offered fans a frontal view of the cheeky bikini in a cleavage-flaunting selfie wherein she posed by the pool.
 That photo has been liked over 44,600 times since it was shared.